mateodelnorte/meta/README.md

 ## Configuration

-You can configure meta with the `meta-config` plugin.
+You can configure meta with the `meta-configure` plugin.
 This provides options for other plugins.

 Current options: